MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 - Scale up or scale out your network storage capacity.
 You can add more drives or add more servers to expand your network storage capacity, still keeping your data secured and accessible.
 If a drive within the storage pool fails or the entire node goes offline, all data stays online and accessible.
 - Share the same set of data from different locations at the same time.
 The storage pool that Storage Spaces Direct creates looks and acts like a network share.
 Your network users can access the stored data anytime from any location, without worrying about the physical location of their stored data.
 - Use a mix of storage media.
 With Storage Spaces Direct, you can combine different types of storage media in your server cluster to form the software-defined storage pool.
-The software automatically decides which media to use based on data—stores all active data on faster media and other infrequently used data on slower media.
+The software automatically decides which media to use based on data—active data on faster media and other infrequently used data on slower media.

 ## Deployment options

-You can deploy Storage Spaces Direct by connecting the servers in the cluster over Ethernet.
-The servers in the cluster can have traditional drive types, such as PMem (persistent memory), NVMe (non-volatile memory express), SSD (solid-state drive), and HDD (hard disk drive).
-For more information about the minimum hardware requirements for Storage Spaces Direct, see [Storage Spaces Direct hardware requirements](storage-spaces-direct-hardware-requirements.md).

 Storage Spaces Direct supports the following two deployment options: